Skip to main content Link Search Menu Expand Document (external link)

 • Analyze the process of handling page faults and the criteria for replacing pages in memory.

-6. Context Switching in Operating Systems
+6. Explain Context Switching in Operating Systems

 • Discuss the concept of context switching and its importance in multitasking environments.